hphelion/documentation/commercial/GA1/commercial.undercloud-oc-config-storevirtual.md

 8. Click **Update**.<br>On successful update, the number of clusters mapped to the backend is updated and displays in the Backend Mapping table in the Configure Cloud page.</br>

-### Generate Config ###{#generate-config}
-You can download the Cinder configuration relevant to HP 3PAR for your cloud once  you have created the backend.

-To generate configuration file, do the following:

-1. In the Configure Cloud page, click **StoreVirtual** Tab to activate it.<br> The page displays a list of backends.</br>

-2. Click **Generate Config** displayed at the top of the page to display Download StoreVirtual Config page.<br> The config file downloads automatically.

-3. (Optional) Click Download StoreVirtual Config link to download the file if the file does not download automatically.<br> A dialog box is displayed.</br>

-4. Click **OK** to download and save the file.

 ### Shrink Backend ###{#shrink-backend}

-This option allows you to remove the CPGS from the backend which are allocated to your cloud.
+This option allows you to remove the clusters from the backend which are allocated to your cloud.
 To reduce the backend, do the following:

 1. In the Configure Cloud page, click **StoreVirtual** Tab to activate it.<br> The page displays a list of backends.</br>